 Where & When

-The Whistler Nordics hold sessions after school on Tuesdays and Thursdays at Lost Lake and on Saturday mornings at Whistler Olympic Park/Callaghan Country.
+The Whistler Nordics hold sessions after school on Tuesdays and Thursdays at Lost Lake and on Saturday mornings and Wednesday evenings at Whistler Olympic Park/Callaghan Country.

 Hot chocolate TBD for programs during the winter 2020-21.

 The Program is delivered by coaches trained under Cross Country Canada’s National Community Coach Program.
 If you are interested in coaching please see our coaching page.

 Your children should be dressed for the weather so that they can stay outside for the duration of the lesson.
 It is better to be overdressed and to shed a few layers during the class than to be under-dressed and frozen.
 For younger children favour mittens over gloves.
 A mitten allows all fingers to work together to stay warm.
 There is Whistler Nordics ski clothing available to purchase, click here for details.